Amsterdam Westerpark train collision: DSB research

 There were several contributing factors to the cause and severity of the collision.
-Because of scheduled maintenance only a single track was available between the lower level platforms of Amsterdam Sloterdijk and Amsterdam Central station.
+Because of scheduled maintenance only a single track was available between the lower-level platforms of Amsterdam Sloterdijk and Amsterdam Central station.
 The modified timetable the intercity and the local train supposed to use that short section of single track just three minutes after each other, the local train supposed to wait for one minute at the signal before passing.
 Three minutes is the minimum time interval for passages over single track sections allowed by regulation.
 Because of a delayed freighter train the intercity was two minutes late, causing the trains to arrive at the single track section simultaneously.

 The railyard the collision approached is protected using ATB First Generation, which only warns for signals at danger and enforces a low approach speed.
-An improvement, ATB-Vv (Verbeterde versie or Improved version) exists and could have stopped the local train before passing the signal.
+An improvement, ATB-Vv (Verbeterde versie, "improved version") exists and could have stopped the local train before passing the signal.
 Although this system had been installed on the train and the signal in question was planned to support ATB-Vv, it had not been installed there yet.
 The DSB questioned the slow rate at which ATB-Vv is implemented in the Netherlands.

 Despite both trains colliding at a low speed, the number and severity of the injuries was considerable.
-After the collision people were catapulted through the train and hit objects such as panels, seats and tables, causing severe injuries, and a single fatality.
+After the collision, people were catapulted through the train and hit objects such as panels, seats and tables, causing severe injuries, and a single fatality.
 The DSB argued those objects have not been adequately designed for possible crashes.
 It recommended that train constructors should consider an improved crash-proof design in passenger carriages.